 I'm missing AdSense data in Analytics

-If you see very little or no AdSense data in your Analytics account and you've already linked accounts, please review the issues below to see what might be leading to this issue.
+If you see very little or no AdSense data in your Analytics account, and you've already linked accounts, please review the issues below to see which might be leading to this issue.

 - Have you linked to the right Analytics account?